devpro/devpro.github.io/php/readme.md

 Visual Studio Code is an indredible tool provided by Microsoft.
 You can review [PHP Programming in VS Code](https://code.visualstudio.com/docs/languages/php) for more information.

-If you don't have PHP directory in your path, don't forget to set `php.validate.executablePath` in your user settings.
-Otherwise you'll be kindly warned:
+If you want to see a preview or get up to speed quickly, you can watch [laracasts.com series](https://laracasts.com/series/visual-studio-code-for-php-developers).

-> Cannot validate since no PHP executable is set.
-Use the setting 'php.validate.executablePath' to configure the PHP executable.
+You just have to set `php.validate.executablePath` in your user settings in VS Code if it's not in the PATH (which could be a good practice if several PHP versions must be present on the machine).

 ## Language